hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/sawtooth-lib.md

             </td>
             <td>
-                This change updates the transact dependency to a minimum of 0.3.8.

-This is required to cover a new error variant added to its `StateDatabaseError`.
-It adds an analogous error variant to libsplinter's version of the error.
+                This PR adds a `service_id` to the diesel implementation of receipt store.
+The `service_id` scopes the store to a specific instance of a receipt store.
+The index field is also updated to longer have a unique constraint, this is because with the addition of the `service_id` index only needs to be unique for a given `service_id`.
             </td>
         </tr>
     </table>
     <div class="right-align">
-        Created At 2021-09-23 17:18:44 +0000 UTC
+        Created At 2021-09-24 18:18:30 +0000 UTC
     </div>
 </div>